daxartio/taskline/README.md

 [![Docs.rs](https://docs.rs/taskline/badge.svg)](https://docs.rs/taskline)
 <!-- [![Coverage Status](https://coveralls.io/repos/github/daxartio/taskline/badge.svg?branch=main)](https://coveralls.io/github/daxartio/taskline?branch=main) -->

-The library allows for creating scheduled tasks via Redis for Rust.
+Taskline is a Rust library for scheduling tasks via Redis.

-You can customize a format of an event for redis.
-Write your wrapper over [RedisBackend](src/backends/redis.rs).
-See [redis_json backend](src/backends/redis_json.rs).

-## How does it work?

-Taskline revolves around the concept of a task.
-A task is a unit of work that is requested by a producer to be completed by a consumer / worker.

-A producer can schedule a task to be completed at a specific time in the future.
-A consumer can then fetch the task and complete it.

-There are backends for consumers and producers, which must implement the `DequeuBackend` and `EnqueuBackend` traits.
-Right now, there is only one backend, which is Redis.

-## When should I use Taskline?

-Taskline is a good fit for applications that need to schedule work to be done in the future.
-For example, Taskline is a good fit for:

-- Scheduling emails to be sent in the future
+## Overview

+Taskline provides a simple way to schedule and process tasks asynchronously.
+It follows a producer-consumer model, where a producer schedules tasks to be executed at a specific time, and a consumer retrieves and processes them.

+## Use Cases

+Taskline is ideal for applications that require deferred execution, such as:

-- Scheduling a notification to be sent to a user in the future
+- Scheduling emails to be sent at a later time.
+- Sending notifications to users at a specific moment.
+- Any background job that needs time-based execution.

 ## Features

 - [x] Send/receive tasks in Redis
 - [x] Delayed tasks
-- [x] Support json
 - [x] Deleting from a storage after handling
 - [ ] Support Redis Cluster
 - [ ] Metrics